-The engine is cooled by a pressurized, closed-loop liquid cooling system in which coolant is pumped through passages in the engine block, head and exhaust manifold (Figure 4-3 or 4-4).
+The engine is cooled by a pressurized, closed-loop liquid cooling system in which coolant is pumped through passages in the engine block, head and exhaust manifold (Figure 4-4, 4-5or 4-6).
 Heat is carried away from the coolant by a keel cooler or raw water (sea water) heat exchanger.
 A gear-driven raw water pump is provided if the genset has a heat exchanger or wet exhaust.